Bundesdruckerei-GmbH/geoservice/README.md

 #### Define ETL import of the data in the database

 For each data source a file defines the ETL path.
 These are stored in [geoservice/controller/data_sources](geoservice/controller/data_sources).
 The [data_source__base.py](geoservice/controller/data_sources/data_source__base.py) file contains a default way to import the data.
-For your data source you can create a file similar to the other source-specific files (data_source__YOURDATASOURCE.py).
+For your data source you can create a file like the other source-specific files (data_source__YOURDATASOURCE.py).
 By calling

     uv run dev.py flask etl update -s YOURDATASOURCE